Thomas Thistlewood: Family and death

 Thistlewood was the uncle of Arthur Thistlewood, a British radical activist and conspirator in the Cato Street Conspiracy.
 Thistlewood never married, but had a son, Mulatto John, by his slave Phibbah, who was originally a slave of Cope's.
 John was born on 29 April 1760, and Cope manumitted him on 3 May 1762.
 An elder son, Thomas, born to Jenny, died in childhood.
 Thistlewood eventually purchased Phibbah from Cope and lived with her at Breadnut Island.
 He bought a number of books for Mulatto John to read, but John showed little interest in reading, a disappointment to his father, who later accused John of stealing money from him.
 In 1775, Thistlewood apprenticed Mulatto John to William Hornby as a carpenter.
 John was unhappy with his apprenticeship, and looked forward to the time when he could serve in the militia and get away from Hornby.
 One day in 1779, when John refused to go to work, Thomas had him flogged "pretty well" to persuade him to change his mind.
-When the American Revolutionary War broke out, John joined the "Brown Infantry", a British military regiment consisting of multiracial Jamaicans, to prepare for a French invasion that never came.
+When the American Revolutionary War broke out, John joined the "Brown Infantry", a British colonial regiment consisting of multiracial Jamaicans, to prepare for a French invasion that never came.

 In 1780, John took ill and had to be brought home by his mother.
 Thistlewood wrote that John "is very weak indeed & not in his right senses."
 Doctors of European origin were called and prescribed doses of bark and rhubarb, and, according to Thistlewood, "also laid blisters inside each thigh...They gave him a blister which brought away a great quantity of putrid blood."
 But despite, or because of, the doctors' attention, John died of a fever on 7 September 1780, though Thistlewood and Phibbah believed that John had been poisoned by a jealous slave.
 Thistlewood seems to have enjoyed his powerful position over black female slaves, and showed very little interest in Mary Holmes when he finally met another woman who came from Lincolnshire.
 When slaves paired up, Thistlewood often disregarded such unions and raped the female slave.
 When Little Mimber and a slave driver named Johnnie became a "couple", Thistlewood raped Little Mimber to "celebrate" the union.
 In 1764, Thistlewood's nephew John Thistlewood joined his uncle in Jamaica, but when John sexually abused Little Mimber on a regular basis, Johnnie became angry, and in an attempt to maintain order, Thomas warned his nephew off, and delivered a harsh physical punishment to the hapless Mimber.
 Later that year, John Thistlewood was found drowned, possibly as a result of revenge by Johnnie.
 A year later, Thistlewood's slaves blew shell horns and fired guns to celebrate John Thistlewood's death.